 Dental caries or tooth decay remains one of the most common chronic childhood diseases and can affect the overall health of children and even adults.
 The good news is that dental disease is preventable.
 The Dental Health Group works toward goals to prevent dental disease, promote oral health, and protect the community with a competent workforce.
-View the full article on Dental Health in Our Community (PDF).

-The guidelines recommend that Americans limit added sugars to 10% of their daily calorie intake.
+Dr. Susan B. Bishop, Dental Clinic Director, strongly recommends limited sugar intake to reduce overall ill effects on health.
+Recommendations include limiting added sugars to 10% of daily calorie intake.
 Added sugars are defined in the guidelines as sugars and syrups that are included in foods or beverages when they are processed or prepared.
-Therefore, the guideline does not apply to naturally occurring sugars, such as those in fruits and milk.
+Guidance does not apply to naturally occurring sugars, such as those in fruits and milk.

 This includes a variety of school and community-based education programs designed to promote dental health awareness.
 View the Dental Display (PDF) and Get It Done By One Presentation (PDF).
 You can also view the Get It Done By One Brochure in English (PDF) or Spanish (PDF).